-An American of Austrian origin, Katharine Drexel (canonised by John Paul II in 2000) inherited a fortune, but chose to spend it on the education and spiritual needs of Afro- and native Americans.
-She also founded the Sisters of the Blessed Sacrament to work for the indigenous and black population and lived a long life of devotion.
+Summary: St Katharine Drexel, an American of Austrian origin (canonised by John Paul II in 2000), inherited a fortune, but chose to spend it on the education and spiritual needs of Afro- and native Americans, founded the Sisters of the Blessed Sacrament to work for the indigenous and black population and lived a long life of devotion.

 Patrick Duffy tells her story.